State identifies medical 'surge sites' as COVID spreads

-With Vermont anticipating an increase in COVID-19 illnesses, a group of sites were identified on Thursday that could be used as “surge” sites to provide additional capacity for hospitals across the state.
+With Vermont anticipating an increase in COVID-19 patients, a group of sites were identified Thursday that could be used as “surge” sites to provide additional capacity for hospitals across the state.

-The establishment of surge sites comes as state said on Thursday their projections of COVID-19 cases and hospitalization needs project the “peak” of cases between mid-to-late April and early May.
+The establishment of surge sites comes as state said Thursday projections of COVID-19 cases and hospitalization needs project the “peak” of cases between mid-to-late April and early May.

-According to a release from the Vermont Department of Health, officials said the state's directives to shut down schools and businesses, limit travel and observe social distancing “are working and the following weeks will be critical to saving lives.”
+According to a statement released from the Vermont Department of Health, officials said the state’s directives to shut down schools and businesses, limit travel and observe social distancing “are working and the following weeks will be critical to saving lives.”

 These sites will be operated in close coordination with health care providers and will only be used if hospitals exceed their capacity.

-Some of those potential sites include Castleton's Spartan Arena in Rutland and the Barre Civic Center.
-However, the release from the officer of Gov. Phil Scott provided a comprehensive look at the state's plans to be ready for the spread of the novel coronavirus and COVID.
+Some of those potential sites include Castleton’s Spartan Arena in Rutland and the Barre Civic Center.
+However, the statement from the office of Gov. Phil Scott provided a comprehensive look at the state’s plans to be ready for the spread of the novel coronavirus and COVID-19.

 “While we hope we will not need this extra capacity, our modeling indicates we must be prepared for a significant surge in medical care to treat COVID-19 patients.
-We are taking these steps to ensure we are as prepared as possible for what could come.”
-Scott said in a statement.
+We are taking these steps to ensure we are as prepared as possible for what could come,” Scott said.

 The state established the sites in coordination with local communities, hospitals and Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.